Interactive Simulations with JSPlotly

 1. Try changing the sequence to a known one;

-2. Compare a polar sequence with a nonpolar one by overlaying ("add");
+2. Compare a polar sequence with a nonpolar one by overlay ("add");

-3. Transcribe a transmembrane helix sequence of a protein by accessing its data on the PDB website
+3. Transcribe a transmembrane helix sequence of a protein by accessing its data on the PDB site

 Context:

-The oxygen molecule can combine with the heme group of myoglobin and hemoglobin in different ways, depending on the cooperativity exhibited in the latter due to its quaternary structure.
-The following model exemplifies this interaction using the Hill equation.
+The oxygen molecule can combine with the heme group of myoglobin and hemoglobin in a distinct way, as a function of the cooperativity exhibited in the latter relative to its quaternary structure.
+The following model exemplifies this interaction, by use of the Hill equation.

 Equation: